 - Install the metal panels or metal shingles.

-- Adjust the metal material using the edging by 1/2 to 3/4 of an inch and is square to the rooftop line.
+- Adjust the metal roof material using the edging by 1/2 to 3/4 of an inch and is square to the rooftop line.

 - Introduce the material fastens vertically along each rib the board.
 Spot the principal screw around 7 crawls from the base and each resulting screw around 18 to 24 inches separated along the vertical run.